dmlarionov/PowerShellDeploy/README.md

 # What is it?

 The `helpers.psm1` is a PowerShell Module supporting deployment of software services to Linux and Windows, orchestrated by a build system.
 I'm doing my CI + CD with Jenkins, utilizing PowerShell everywhere, and I collected my own reusable functions in this helpers module.
-You can use it as is or look for a code samples.

 ## Features